-I’m exhausted and starving.
+I’m starving and exhausted.

-‘Whoa mister!’
-I laugh as I grab his thick little waist, ‘Where are you going?’
+“Whoa, mister!”
+I laugh as I grab his thick little waist, “Where are you going?”

-I look down at my menu and there is the squeal again, only this time it’s in response to the little lady shoving her hand over the booth and under G’s armpit to give him a ticklish squeeze.
-Her tongue has popped out the side of her mouth due to her concentrated effort.
-My son flops down on the bench as he tries to catch his breath.
-Then he jumps up again to surprise her and she shoves her hand under his arm again while peals of those great and pure toddler giggles come pouring out of him.
+I look down at my menu and hear the squeal again.
+This time it’s in response to a ticklish squeeze from this little lady.
+She’s reached her hand over the booth and into my son’s armpit.
+Her tongue sticks out the side of her mouth due to her concentrated effort.
+My son flops down on the bench to catch his breath, then jumps up again to surprise her.
+She shoves her hand under his arm again while peals of great and pure toddler giggles pour out of him.

-My goodness, I think.
-How am I going to put an end to this?
-I’m not even sure the iPad stands a chance against this little mouse.
-But then I see her father sign his credit card slip.
-He looks up at G and says, ‘Bye, we have to go,’ to which our little hero responds with what we like to call, stink face.
-This is a classic nose scrunch/mouth frown combo that makes him look like an 80 year old man who just accidentally passed gas and tries to blame it on someone else.
-The father laughs and says…’I’m sorry!
+Hm.
+How can I put an end to this?
+I’m not sure the iPad even stands a chance against this little mouse, but then I see her father sign his credit card slip.
+He looks up and says, “Bye, we have to go,” to which our little hero responds with what we like to call-‘stink face.’
+Stink face is a classic nose scrunch/mouth frown combo It makes him look like an old man who accidentally passed gas and tried to blame it on someone else.
+The father laughs and says, “I’m sorry!
 We have to go.”